 For a detailed summary of all course content please read our programme specification for this course.

-Conditional acceptance can be given to applicants who have yet to gain obtain these qualifications.
+Conditional acceptance can be given to applicants who have yet to obtain these qualifications.

-- Must show on application that the student has the relevant experience relating to some aspect of the paramedic role.
+- Must demonstrate they have obtained relevant experience relating to some aspect of the paramedic role.

 - Must be settled in the UK – (British Citizen, holder of Certificate of Entitlement to the Right of Abode in the UK, have Indefinite Leave to Enter/Remain or Refugee status.

-- Must also be ordinarily resident in the UK on the first day of the first academic year of the course and must have been ordinarily resident in the UK and islands for the full three year period before the first day of the first academic year of the course.
+- Must also be ordinarily resident in the UK on the first day of the first academic year of the programme, and must have been ordinarily resident in the UK and islands for the full three-year period before the first day of the first academic year of the programme.

-If English is not your first language you must have an IELTS score of 7.0 with a minimum of 6.5 in each component, or equivalent.
+If English is not a student’s first language they must have an IELTS score of 7.0 with a minimum of 6.5 in each component, or equivalent.

 Making your application